Objective - Sports Facilities

-Partner with McCracken County and the McCracken Sports Tourism Commission in the design and construction of the outdoor recreational facilities.
+Partner with McCracken County and the McCracken Sports Tourism Commission in the design and construction of the outdoor recreational facilities at the former Bluegrass Downs site and Stuart Nelson Park.

 City Manager's Office